faas-prototypes/protomol/README.md

 ## Environment setup

-1. Download and install [cctools library](https://cctools.readthedocs.io/en/latest/install/) for your platform
+1. Download and install [cctools library](https://cctools.readthedocs.io/en/latest/install/) for your platform.
 2. Run ```pip install -r requirements.txt``` to download the required libraries.
-3. Modify the resources/default_config.yml file and change its parameters to point to your IBM-Cloud configuration
+3. Modify the resources/default_config.yml file and change its parameters to point to your IBM-Cloud configuration.
-4. Set the PYWREN_CONFIG_FILE environment variable and point it to  resources/default_config.yml absolute path
+4. Set the PYWREN_CONFIG_FILE environment variable and point it to  resources/default_config.yml absolute path.
 5. In the folder Redis-Prototype, modify the configuration code block placed  in `redis_connector.py` file and change these parameters to point it to your Redis.

 If you want to run these prototypes with the local executor provided by IBM-PyWren, you need to make available the ProtoMol file for the environment making an installing of this or referencing it through an environment variable.